RupertoM/financial_analysis_project/README.md

 # Venmito Data Engineering Project

-## Introduction
+## Overview

-Hello and welcome to this data engineering project for Venmito.
-We're excited to see how you tackle this challenge and provide us with a solution that can bring together disparate data sources into an insightful and valuable resource.

-Venmito is a company with several data files in various formats.
-Our goal is to organize all of this information to gain insights about our clients and transactions.
-We believe that there is an immense value hidden in these data files, and we are looking for a solution that can help us extract and utilize this value.

-We have five files:
+This repository contains the code and files for a data engineering project focused on a company named "Venmito."
+The objective of this project was to ingest, match, conform, analyze, and present data from five different files:

 - `people.json`
 - `people.yml`